 Unlike the compact rangefinders from the 70s and 80s that I am used to, this camera is all manual.
 It has a built in light-meter with a readout window on the top plate.
 You just adjust the shutter speed or aperture dial until the green needle is over the yellow mark and your exposure is all set.
 The light-meter is a battery free selenium cell… yay…!
 No problems finding replacements for old-fashioned mercury batteries.

 Selenium cell light meters have a reputation for dying long before the cameras they are attached to.
 But this one, despite being over 50 years old, still seems to be pretty accurate… amazing!

-One strange thing about this camera is that circle between the shutter button and the light-meter windows on the top plate: it twists off as if it was the lid of a battery compartment, but the compartment it reveals is empty (and of course this camera doesn't take any batteries).
+One strange thing about this camera is that circle between the shutter button and the light-meter windows on the top plate: it twists off as if it was the lid of a battery compartment, but the compartment it reveals is empty.
 There do seem to be some screws inside so perhaps you can use them to adjust the rangefinder or light meter… if you know any more please let me know!

 Photographs taken with the Minolta AL

 Below are some photographs shot on my Minolta AL. The 1st group of 4 were all shot in Berlin, and the 2nd group of 4 were all shot in Edinburgh.